STAR-RG/testing-cin/3-coverage-jacoco/doublelinkedlist/README.md

 ## 3. Do the build using the command:
     gradle build

-## 4. Run the class file of test in directory:
+## 4. Run the tests using the command:
-	/src/test/java/DoubleLinkedListTest.java
+	gradle test